0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 There are at least two arguments that helped me obtain code execution, which was the argument for the remote host's IP address and the `auth` argument.
 If you look closely, you'll note that the variable `command` which will store the string representation of the command to be executed takes the `auth` (optional username + % + optional password) and the IP argument and then places them into the string using the "old style" string formatting operator (`%`).

-### Two things can be taken in to consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):
+### Two things can be taken into consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):

 1. The `shell` parameter in both calls are set to `true`.
-That's a no no, especially if you allow a user to supply input to your script.
+That's a no-no, especially if you allow a user to supply input to your script.
 In simple terms, this tells Python to execute the string containing the command(s) as if you were doing it in a bash shell.

 2. The `command` variable is a **string** variable that contains the entirety of a bash command.